-Dynamic Learning Maps (DLM) Assessment
+Dynamic Learning Maps Alternate Assessment (DLM-AA)

 The Dynamic Learning Maps (DLM) project is guided by the core belief that all students should have access to challenging grade-level content.
 The new DLM alternate assessment system will let students with significant cognitive disabilities show what they know in ways that traditional multiple-choice tests cannot.